sahurtado88/learn/interview qs/monitoring.md

 The ELK stack consists of Elasticsearch, Logstash, and Kibana.
 It is used for searching, analyzing, and visualizing log data in real time.

-17. What are some best practices for logging?

-Ensure logs are structured, use appropriate log levels (e.g., INFO, WARN, ERROR), avoid logging sensitive information, and implement log rotation and retention policies.

-18. What are some best practices for metrics collection?
+# 18. What are some best practices for metrics collection?

 Define key performance indicators (KPIs), use appropriate granularity, avoid excessive metrics collection to prevent overhead, and ensure proper aggregation and retention policies.

-19. How do you handle alert fatigue?
+# 19. How do you handle alert fatigue?

 Prioritize alerts based on severity, set appropriate thresholds, use deduplication and correlation techniques, and implement proper escalation policies.

-20. What is the importance of setting up dashboards?
+# 20. What is the importance of setting up dashboards?

 Dashboards provide real-time visibility into system performance, helping to quickly identify issues and trends, and make data-driven decisions.

-21. What is the purpose of anomaly detection in monitoring?
+# 21. What is the purpose of anomaly detection in monitoring?

 Anomaly detection helps to identify unusual patterns or behaviors in the system that could indicate potential issues or security threats.

-22. How does synthetic monitoring work?
+# 22. How does synthetic monitoring work?

 Synthetic monitoring involves simulating user interactions with a system to test performance and functionality.
 It helps in identifying issues before they affect real users.

-23. What is the role of machine learning in observability?
+# 23. What is the role of machine learning in observability?

 Machine learning can be used to analyze large volumes of observability data to identify patterns, predict failures, and automate root cause analysis.

-24. What are SLOs and SLIs, and how do they relate to SLAs?
+# 24. What are SLOs and SLIs, and how do they relate to SLAs?

 SLOs (Service Level Objectives) are specific goals for service performance, while SLIs (Service Level Indicators) are the metrics used to measure performance.
 They are both used to define and measure compliance with SLAs.

-25. What is OpenTelemetry?
+# 25. What is OpenTelemetry?

 OpenTelemetry is an open-source project that provides a set of APIs, libraries, and agents for collecting distributed traces and metrics from applications.

-26. How do you implement a monitoring strategy for a microservices architecture?
+# 26. How do you implement a monitoring strategy for a microservices architecture?

 Use distributed tracing, ensure each service has its own metrics and logs, implement centralized logging and monitoring, and establish clear SLOs and SLIs.

-27. What are some challenges with monitoring cloud-native applications?
+# 27. What are some challenges with monitoring cloud-native applications?

 Dynamic and ephemeral nature of cloud resources, complexity of distributed systems, and the need for real-time observability across multiple services and platforms.